levich/AgileDwarf/README.md

 * Current tasks for every member grouped by status (New, In Progress, Resolved)
 * Drag & Drop support for tasks in status groups
 * Quick time and progress tracking
-* Configure AgileDwarf to use your workflow by setting the number of columns that should be displayed in the task board
+* Configure agile_dwarf to use your workflow by setting the number of columns that should be displayed in the task board

 ### Run Charts